A combinatorial solution to M{\oe}glin's parametrization of Arthur packets for p-adic quasisplit $Sp(N)$ and $O(N)$: Conventions

 Now we want to set up some conventions for this paper.
+We follow the notations in the introduction.
 Since only $\q_{p}$ is relevant in answering Question~\ref{que: nonvanishing}, we will assume $\q = \q_{p}$ in the rest of the paper.
 We will also require $(\ul, \ueta)$ to always satisfy

 So we will not write down this condition later in the paper.

 In many arguments of the paper, we need to fix a self-dual irreducible unitary supercuspidal representation $\rho$ of $GL(d_{\rho})$.
 So if $\q_{\gg}$ is a dominating parameter of $\q$, we would like to define